Trans-series from condensates in the non-linear sigma model

 The organization of the paper is as follows: in Sec.~\ref{sec-rev} we review the traditional perturbative framework of the NLSM and its non-perturbative large $N$ solution at NLO order in the $1/N$ expansion.
 In particular, we recall that the two-point function, in a convenient sharp momentum cutoff (SM) scheme, can be expressed in terms of well-defined integrals and expanded as a trans-series.
 The goal of Sec.~\ref{sec:OPE} is precisely to provide a framework, based on a limit of the LSM at the integrand level, that allows to generate this trans-series by using massless OPE computations with condensate insertions.
 A special feature of this framework is that one needs to sum over infinitely many scale-less condensates in order to obtain the perturbative series at each order in the 't Hooft coupling.
 The case of the perturbative self-energy is discussed in Sec.~\ref{sec:OPEpert}, while the first exponentially small contribution with a scaleful condensate insertion is discussed in Sec.~\ref{sec:OPEcond}.
+In Sec. \ref{sec:UVrenor} we address in detail the unconventional cancellation between the UV renormalon and the condensate of the $X$ field, by doing the analysis in a scheme were power divergences are manifest.
 In Sec.~\ref{sec:LSM} we discuss what happens when the take the limit of LSM in a different order, so that the mass of the ``Higgs particle'' becomes an UV cutoff for the NLSM.
 In particular, in Sec.~\ref{sec:LSMpert} we show how the perturbative frameworks for the LSM and NLSM are connected to each other, while in Sec.~\ref{sec:LSMcon} we extend the relationship also to exponentially small contributions.
-In Sec.~\ref{sec:renorUV}, using the structure of the power divergences in the LSM regularization of NLSM, we discuss in more detail the nature of the leading renormalon in the perturbative self-energy of the NLSM, and its cancellation with the ambiguity of the $X$ condensate.
-In particular, we show that this renormalon is an UV one.
+In Sec.~\ref{sec:renorUV} we discuss again the leading renormalon in the perturbative self-energy of the NLSM and its cancellation, this time by using the structure of the power divergences in the LSM regularization of the NLSM.
 Finally, we comment and conclude in Sec.~\ref{sec:concl}.
 Useful technical results are collected in the two appendices.

 \sectiono{The NLSM and its large $N$ solution}